Dug-F/CookiesCookbook/README.md

 - a RecipeStoreJson class which inherits from RecipeStore and implements the Read and Write format methods for a JSON file store
 - a RecipeStoreText class which inherits from RecipeStore and implements the Read and Write format methods for a plain text file store

-it took a number of iterations to arrive at this design (which are discussed in the "What I Learned" section below, but this solution successfully implements:
+It took a number of iterations to arrive at this design (which are discussed in the "What I Learned" section below, but this solution successfully implements:
 - SOLID design principles:
   - a single responsibility for all classes (Single Respnsibility Principle)
   - the RecipeStore abstract class allows for other formatters to be created without modification to the existing classes, implementing the open/closed principle